U3A Benalla

 0 Comments

-This story has been written in the context of an 'aide-memoir', defined variously as 'a blast from the past'; 'a list used to remind you of something'; 'something, usually written, that helps you remember something'; 'an aid to the memory, especially a book or note'; '"a memory-aid; a reminder or memorandum, especially a book or document serving this purpose"
+This story has been written in the context of an 'aide-memoir', defined variously as 'a list used to remind you of something'; 'something, usually written, that helps you remember something'; 'an aid to the memory, especially a book or note'; '"a memory-aid; a reminder or memorandum, especially a book or document serving this purpose"

 Early in 1998 my eldest daughter and her husband planned a trip to Europe.
 In preparation for their trip, my daughter did some initial research on the family history.
 As part of this research she contacted the Wycheproof Historical Society and was put in touch with Allan Milburn, who was not only a member of the society, but also the local newsagent.
 The result of the research was very informative, however did not have all the information that she was seeking about the O’Connor’s.
 This would be investigated during the trip.
 Whilst in Ireland she would visit relatives and friends of her husband’s family.
 In Ireland she made contact with the genealogical centre in Clare, to learn that my Great Grandfather, James O'Connor, had been born in 1840 in Tiermaclane, County Clare, Ireland.